Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 Persistent foul odors resembling sewage suggest problems beyond simple hair clogs.
 This could indicate sewer gas escaping through damaged pipes or blockages in your vent system.
 Gurgling sounds coming from your drain when running other fixtures also point to venting problems or main line restrictions.

 Recurring clogs that return within days or weeks of clearing indicate underlying issues like deteriorating pipes, root intrusion, or improper slope.
-These systemic problems won't resolve with temporary fixes and require professional diagnosis.
-Hidden water leaks or water line issues might also contribute to drainage problems.
+These systemic problems won't resolve with temporary fixes and require professional diagnosis, often through a plumbing camera inspection that can pinpoint the exact problem.

 What Professionals Offer